Poggecci/INSO-GH-API-QUERY/scoring.md

 4. **Take on Varied Tasks**: Work on a mix of tasks with different Difficulty and Urgency levels.

-5. **Complete Lecture Topic Tasks**: These are tracked independently of milestones (they are counted at the end of the course).
-These are issues relating to topics present in the lectures and unique to the course (ie. a task relating to setting up Integration Testing while you're taking the INSO4117 course).
-You can mark a task as a Lecture Topic task by adding "`[Lecture Topic Task]`" to the issue title.
-Students are expected to complete at least **4** by the end of the course.
+5. **Complete Lecture Topic Tasks**: These are issues relating to topics present in the lectures and unique to the course (ie. a task relating to setting up Integration Testing while you're taking the INSO4117 course).
+You can mark a task as a Lecture Topic task by adding "`[Lecture Topic Task]`" to the issue title or by adding a label titled "`lecture topic task`" to the issue.
+Students are expected to complete at least **4** total by the end of the course, where they must complete at least **1** lecture topic task in at least **2** milestones.

 ## Factors Affecting Issue Scoring